author logo: Kevin Murf

-In March, there were news that Covid started reaching Poland and it turned out that people on different levels were not coping with it.
+In March, there was news that Covid started reaching Poland and it turned out that people on different levels were not coping with it.
 The police were afraid to visit sick people, although there were few of them at the time.
 Schools and universities began to close.
 There was fear, which became very... common.
 People were afraid to leave the house, go to the store, they were afraid to stand at the bus stop, to get on the bus.
 I also knew a lot of people who, living in Warsaw, had no loved ones around.
 Or people who returned to Poland from other countries and needed quarantine, but no one knew how this quarantine was supposed to look like.
 I was familiar with the concept of mutual aid groups, I thought it would be nice to create one of them and invite some friends.

 A: You named this group Widzialna Ręka (The Visible Hand).